twitter/vireo/README.md

 ```

 The exception is the `validate` tool which requires `validate -h` to show usage as it will just start listening STDIN for input otherwise.

+# Development Guidelines

+* Make sure you have a **detailed description** about the change in the CR.
+* **Prefer code readability** over fast development and premature performance optimizations.
+* **If you're making assumptions** (can happen due to lack of enough test data, confusing documentation in the standard, or you're simply not implementing a rare edge case in order to decrease code complexity and development cost), **make sure they are documented in code**.
+Both with a `THROW_IF(..., Unsupported, "reason")` (or `CHECK(...)`) and ideally in comments as well.
+* If there is any API or functionality change, make sure the affected tools (`remux`, `transcode` etc.) are also updated.

 # Code Examples